 PD: Inspectors identified that the calibration records for measuring and test equipment (M&TE) being used were out of date or in error.

-Minor because: When tested, the M&TE was found to be within calibration limits
+Minor because: When tested, the M&TE was found to be within calibration limits, or

-o items were adversely affected by mismeasurement using the M&TE (i.e. all items on which the M&TE was used were subsequently checked or measured and determined to be satisfactory).
+No items were adversely affected by mismeasurement using the M&TE (i.e. all items on which the M&TE was used were subsequently checked or measured and determined to be satisfactory).

-Not minor if: The material that the M&TE was used for could not be re-inspected or was unsatisfactory upon re-measurement with correctly calibrated M&TE
+Not minor if: The material that the M&TE was used for could not be re-inspected or was unsatisfactory upon re-measurement with correctly calibrated M&TE, or

-M&TE traceability to materials/tests performed prior to error discovery was not maintained, therefore it could not be determined on which items the M&TE was used.
+The M&TE traceability to materials/tests performed prior to error discovery was not maintained, therefore it could not be determined on which items the M&TE was used.

 EXAMPLE 11